nichanank/nichanank-lumen/content/posts/2019-01-05---Bitcoin-scaling-lightning-network-the-future-with-micropayments.md

 To close the channel, Alice and Bob simply have to sign and broadcast new commitment transactions to update the latest balances as above.
 From this closing transaction, they send themselves their fair share of the channel total as reflected in most recent channel state.
 [5]

-🌐A **NETWORK** OF CHANNELS
+🌐 A **NETWORK** OF CHANNELS
 ---------------------------

-If Alice wanted to pay $5 to a third person Charlie, she and Charlie *could* open up a payment channel between them - BUT they don't actually have to if Bob and Charlie already have an open channel with each other.
-Alice could **route** the money to Charlie by sending $5 to Bob, then Bob can send $5 to Charlie.
+If Alice wanted to pay \$5 to a third person Charlie, she and Charlie *could* open up a payment channel between them - BUT they don't actually have to if Bob and Charlie already have an open channel with each other.
+Alice could **route** the money to Charlie by sending \$5 to Bob, then Bob can send 5 to Charlie.

 ```
 Alice routes $5 to Charlie through Bob